 Tell impactful stories

 Referencing job experiences can allude to core competencies, characteristics, and soft skills that the employer desires.
-Tell stories in the cover letter that are indicative of the types of qualities the employer is looking for in an ideal candidate.
-Clues to what the employer is looking for can be found in the job description or on the hospital's career portal or "about us" page.
+Tell stories in the cover letter that indicate the types of qualities the employer is looking for in an ideal candidate.
+Clues to what the employer is looking for can be found in the job description.
+Or on the hospital's career portal or "About Us" page.

 Refer to the job description